Classroom Plus Plus (CPP) Developer Guide

 1. Should work on any mainstream OS as long as it has Java 17 or above installed.

-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts, 500 classes, and 500 assignments without a noticeable performance degradation or sluggishness during typical usage.

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.